What is OxyContin?

 Paroxysmal Spontaneous Pain

-Even after the initial injury has healed, a pain that remains continuous for more than six months is deemed chronic.
+Even after the initial injury has healed, continuous pain for more than six months is deemed chronic.
 Chronic pain can last for years and progression from mild to severe on any given day.
 And it’s relatively common, seizing an estimated 50 million trusted source adults in the United States.

 While prior injuries or damage may cause chronic pain, sometimes there’s no visible cause.
 Without proper supervision, chronic pain can start to affect your quality of life.
 As a result, people having chronic pain may improve symptoms of anxiety or depression.